scylladb/scylladb/test/cql-pytest/README.md

 the `NODETOOL` environment variable.
 Nodetool is **not** needed to test Scylla.

+Modern Linux distributions usually do not carry a Cassandra package, so if you want to install Cassandra to run tests against it, please refer to the appendix below on _Installing Cassandra_.

 Additional options can be passed to "pytest" or to "run" / "run-cassandra" to control which tests to run: